clicknium/clicknium-docs/doc/developtools/vscode/locatormanagement.md

   ![vscode-mach-multiple-locator](../../img/vscode-mach-multiple-locator.png)

-- If you want to update the switched Index in a locator, check "set single target" and click "OK".
+- If you want to update the switched Index in a locator, check `Single target` and click `OK`.

   ![vscode-set-single-target](../../img/vscode-set-single-target.png)